Mill City Museum: Washburn A Mill

 Peter Nelson Hall Architects and his team put together preliminary plans in 1976 that would set in motion the long term vision of the Washburn Crosby Mills as a Minnesota landmark.

 In 1991 a fire nearly destroyed the old mill.
 Fires (and explosions) were a well known hazards for flour mills.
 The A-Mill had a serious fire in 1928.
 The mill had a good sprinkler system that very likely would have rapidly ended the fire.
-But the mill was vacant, thus not heated (expensive), and the sprinklers were not functioning.
+But the mill was vacant, thus not heated due to the expense, and the sprinklers were not functioning.
 During the late 1990s, the city of Minneapolis, through the Minneapolis Community Development Agency, worked to stabilize the mill ruins.
 After the city had cleared the rubble and reinforced the mill's damaged walls, the Minnesota Historical Society announced plans to construct a milling museum and education center within the ruins.
 Construction on the museum began in March 2001.
 Designed by Tom Meyer, principal for the architectural firm Meyer, Scherer & Rockcastle, the museum is a new building built with the ruin walls of the 1880 Washburn A Mill.
 Efforts were made to retain as much of the historic fabric of the building as was possible.
 Many features of the Washburn A Mill were left intact, including turbine pits, railroad tracks, a train shed and two engine houses.